 Sow the seeds according to the depth recommended on the seed package.
 Some of them are supposed to be planted only 1/2 inch deep, while others should be left on top of the soil since they need light to germinate.

 If you have seeds that require shallow planting (such as 1/4 or 1/8 deep), first sow them where you want them and water them in.
 The water does two things.
 First, it softens the seed’s hard shell.
 Then it helps to ensure the seed has good contact with the soil.
 Moist contact with the soil plus the warmth from the sun are what “wakes the seed up” so it will sprout.
-Once you have watered your seeds in the ground, sprinkle the soil on top, so they are covered to the right depth.
-This way it is much easier to control the depth of planting.

-The reason you water first, plant, and then cover the seeds is because you do not want to create a “crust” over the seed.
-As the soil dries, it will harden.
-However, the moist soil under the seed will remain moist, aiding germination and temperature control, and the dry soil on top will warm quickly without getting hard.
+We want the soil under the seed to stay moist, aiding germination and temperature control.
+The dry soil on top will warm quickly without getting hard.
 The seedling can pop easily through this surface, while roots are drawn deeply into the moisture below.

 Tip For Growing Very Small Seeds